 By Senior Airman Hanna Smith, 439th Airlift Wing Public Affairs

-Titus’ civilian and military careers were impacted by the recent coronavirus pandemic.
+As a medical worker in both his civilian and military occupations, Congo’s life was impacted by the coronavirus pandemic.